Royal Horse Guards: Second Boer War

-Ambushed by 300 Boers at Sannah's Post, where Broadwood's exhausted men were under canvas at 4.30 am on 31 March they into a trap: completely outnumbered by a combined force of 5,000 Boers.
+Ambushed by 300 Boers at Sanna's Post, where Broadwood's exhausted men were under canvas at 4.30 am on 31 March they into a trap: completely outnumbered by a combined force of 5,000 Boers.
 At 6 am General Christiaan de Wet shelled Broadwood's encampment, before they broke and marched into an enfolding trap; sending two batteries ahead to fall into the waiting Boers lap at the Koornspruit.
 Only the witness of two highly experienced Brigade majors saved them.
 3 miles upstream Lieutenant-Colonel Fenwick and the Blues dashed down Waterval Drift towards the spruit under heavy Boer cross-fire; Lieutenant Meade was wounded.
 The spring rain brought flooding to the Blues bivouacs.
-Later that month Colonel Pilcher's retreat was covered by a Blues squadron and battery.
+Later that month Colonel Thomas Pilcher's retreat was covered by a Blues squadron and battery.

 Composite Household Cavalry Regiment reinforcements consisting of two officers and 20 troopers drawn from all three Household regiments, under 1st Life Guards command had arrived at Bloemfontein on 20 April for a well earned rest, while the Blues were still bivouacked.
-The Blues under Sir John French were left on the road: the line of retreat was blocked by De Wet who moved to cut off the convoys sent along the Thaba Nchu-Bloemfontein Road.
+The Blues under Sir John French were left on the road: the line of retreat was blocked by de Wet, who moved to cut off the convoys sent along the Thaba Nchu-Bloemfontein Road.
 Still in Broadwood's brigade, the Household Cavalry Regiment marched to Krantz Kraal to join an infantry brigade and divisional commander Major-General Ian Hamilton who marched on 30 April.
 During the night 4th Cavalry brigade was sent up as reinforcement and the Boers now heavily outnumbered by Broadwoood on the flank, beat a hasty retreat on 1 May, but not before inflicting heavy casualties on the cavalry.
-These brilliant marches covered hundreds of miles, such as the latter from Kaalfontein to Thaba Nchu.
+These brilliant marches covered hundreds of miles, such as the latter from Kaalfontein to Blesberg.
 But the next month another 300 miles would be traversed interspersed with episodic periods of fierce fighting.
-On 3 May Broadwood despatched a squadron led by Viscount Sudley, a captain in the Royal Horse Guards to gallop to exploit between two converging enemy forces of 4,000 and 1,000 men respectively over the Brandfort Ridge through a gauntlet of fire left and right.
+On 3 May Broadwood despatched a squadron led by Arthur Gore, Viscount Sudley, a captain in the Royal Horse Guards to gallop to exploit between two converging enemy forces of 4,000 and 1,000 men respectively over the Brandfort Ridge through a gauntlet of fire left and right.
 Lieutenant Rose was a casualty.
 The decisive action drove off the Boer infantry and enabled Broadwood to capture Welkom Farm on the Vet River the following day.
 Charles Wyndham, also a lieutenant, attached to the Blues, but initially a Life Guard was wounded in the skirmish at Kopje.
 On 10 May the Blues detachment under Colonel Fenwick bivouacked in the east of Ventersburg township, Two days later French's Winburg Column was able wheel round to capture the Boer HQ at Kroonstad with 1st and 4th Cavalry brigades.
 On 5 June the Household Cavalry Regiment occupied Poort north of Pretoria in an advanced position ahead of brigade.
 Roberts and Hamilton insisted on an arduous march in which the army lost 9,000 men, falling disproportionately on the Cavalry who lost 30% of their strength in 34 days.